awsdocs/amazon-lumberyard-user-guide/doc_source/audio-console-commands.md

 Values: 0 = AudioProxy\-specific initialization; 1 = Initialize synchronously; 2 = Initialize asynchronously\.
 Default value: 0 \(all platforms\)

-**s\_AudioSystemImplementationName**
-Name of the AudioSystemImplementation library to be used without extension\.
-Default value: CryAudioImplWwise

 **s\_AudioTriggersDebugFilter**
 Allows for filtered display of audio triggers by a search string\.
 Default value: "" \(all\)